 '''

+-----

 Testing package functions

 Not run:

 library(myPkg)

 Test exported functions by name or the double colon:

 bpvalidate(myExportedFun)

 bpvalidate(myPkg::myExportedFun)

 Non-exported functions are called with the triple colon:

 bpvalidate(myPkg:::myInternalFun)

 End(Not run)

------

 Testing workspace functions

------

 Functions defined in the workspace have the .GlobalEnv as their

 environment.
 Often the symbols used inside the function body

 are not defined in .GlobalEnv and must be passed explicitly.

 Loading libraries:

 In 'fun1' countBam() is flagged as unknown:

 fun1 <- function(fl, ...)

 countBam(fl)

 bpvalidate(fun1)

 countBam() is not defined in .GlobalEnv and must be passed as

 an argument or made available by loading the library.

-fun2 <- function(fl, ...) {
+fun2 <- function(f1, ...) {

 library(Rsamtools)

-countBam(fl)

-}
+countBam(f1)

 bpvalidate(fun2)

 Passing arguments:

 'param' is defined in the workspace but not passed to 'fun3'.

 bpvalidate() flags 'param' as being found 'inPath' which means

 it is not defined in the function environment or inside the function.

 library(Rsamtools)

 param <- ScanBamParam(flag=scanBamFlag(isMinusStrand=FALSE))

+fun3 <- function(f1, \dots) {

+library(Rsamtools)

+countBam(fl, param=param)

+}

+bpvalidate(fun3)

+'param' is explicitly passed by adding it as a formal argument.

+fun4 <- function(f1, ..., param) {

+library(Rsamtools)

 '''

-20 bpvec
+24 bpvec

 '''

-fun3 <- function(f1, ...) {

-library(Rsamtools)

 countBam(f1, param=param)

 }

-bpvalidate(fun3)
+bpvalidate(fun4)